-In addition to being spiritual beings in human bodies, we are electrical beings in an electrical world.
+We can regard and understand ourselves in many different ways, ranging from being spiritual beings in human bodies to being entirely physical systems and bodies.
+Another way to view ourselves is to see ourselves as “electrical beings” in an electrical world.
 Everything in our universe is made of atoms and has a net charge that is classified as positive, negative or neutral.
 Every chemical reaction involves electrical charges, attraction and repulsion.
 Without atoms’ strong attraction to each other through energetic bonds, nothing would stick together.
-Everything would dissipate into particles.
+Everything would dissipate into particles in a chaotic manner.

 Our magnificent planet Earth provides us with food, water and shelter, as well as an endless supply of gentle, natural energy.
 The amount of time we spend connecting to the planet on which we live affects us greatly.
 It dictates our moods, energy level and sleep quality.
 Even though Earth’s energy is invisible, it can be felt by sensitive people when walking barefoot along a lake shore, riverbed, sandy beach or simply on the dirt or grass as a pleasant, warm and sometimes tingling sensation

 According to geology, the earth has a mildly negative charge.
 Over time, our day-to-day activities lead our bodies to build up a positive charge.
-This happens because when the body’s overall charge is off-kilter, some unwanted chemical reactions begin to occur, while other reactions fail to happen when they should.
-A growing body of scientific evidence is demonstrating that the disruption of the body’s charge is a health concern.
+This happens because when the body’s overall charge is off-kilter, some unwanted chemical reactions can begin to occur, while other reactions fail to happen when they should.
+A growing body of anecdotes and some scientific evidence is demonstrating that the disruption of the body’s charge can prove to be a health concern.
 Returning the body to a neutral state by evening out the positive charge occurs as a result of direct contact with the earth.

 Simply put, practicing grounding means putting our skin in direct, prolonged contact with grass, rock, dirt, sand or water.